-The life of the mountain man was hard and tough.
+The lives of mountain men in the American West were ones of scarcity, poverty, and bare sustenance.
 Living in the wild, he was in constant danger from starvation, dehydration, freezing cold, burning heat, wild animals and Indians.

 The fashion for wearing fur hats in the early nineteenth century meant that there was a great demand for animal fur.
 Men such as Jim Bridger were employed by Fur Trading companies to trap beavers and other animals for their fur.

 The only contact they had with the outside world was at a number of rendezvous and trading posts.

 Some mountain men were accepted by the Indians and lived with them,a few married Indian women.

 By 1840, fur hats were no longer fashionable and many mountain men became guides for those making the journey across the Plains to the west.